Cambodia’s construction sector in Q1 2020

 The Cambodian construction and property sector saw a 47% year-on-year growth in approved construction projects between January and February 2020.
 The total value of the projects was valued at $1.996 billion.

-In total, 728 projects in the first two months of 2020 had construction permits issued by the Cambodian Ministry of Land Management, Urban Planning and Construction.
-This represents a total of 4.2 million square metres (an increase of 34% from 2019 for the same period).
+In total, 728 projects in the first two months of 2020 had construction permits issued by the Cambodian Ministry of Land Management, Urban Planning, and Construction.
+This represents a total of 4.2 million square meters, an increase of 34% from 2019 for the same period.

-Foreigners currently investing in the Cambodian property sector come from 18 countries, the majority being Chinese, South Koreans and Japanese.
+Foreigners currently investing in the Cambodian property sector come from 18 countries, with the majority being Chinese, South Koreans, and Japanese.

-The Khmer Times added that in 2019, the construction and real-estate sector in Cambodia yielded investment worth approximately $11.43 billion, a 90% rise from 2018.
+The Khmer Times added that in 2019, the construction and real estate sector in Cambodia yielded investments worth approximately $11.43 billion, a 90% rise from 2018.